 Each room has ensuite facilities which include nappy changing areas as well as child size toilets to encourage toilet training and child size hand wash facilities to promote personal hygiene.
 The rooms also have access to a kitchen area where they can prepare bottles and snacks for children.

 At Kinder Castle we appreciate just how hard it is leaving your little one so we have integrated latest technology advances to help ease these worries.
 Firstly, there are telephones within the rooms and parents can speak to the girls directly working with their child to find out how their day is going.
-We also have a parent portal, where parents can log in and see a running video of the room their child is in.

 The nursery also benefits from having its own car park, helping to make drop off and collection times a little easier.